mkthewlis/Milestone-Project-3/README.md

 ## Deployment

+This project was developed using Gitpod as the chosen IDE and GitHub as a remote repository.

+The deployed project can be viewed on the following link: [MoveOn: Live Website](https://ms3-move-on.herokuapp.com/)

+The project's GitHub repository can be viewed with the following link: [MoveOn: GitHub Repository](https://github.com/mkthewlis/Milestone-Project-3)

 ### Deploying to Heroku

-This project was developed using Gitpod as the chosen IDE and GitHub as a remote repository.
 To deploy the project to Heroku, I used the following steps:

 1. I created a Heroku account, signed in and created a new app with a unique name that had not already been taken (this project uses 'ms3-move-on').
 I then set the region to the closest to me: 'Europe'.
 2. With the app created, I went to the 'Settings' tab and clicked the 'Reveal Config Variables' button.
 From here, I input the following values:
 ```
-MONGO_URI mongodb+srv://<username>:<password>@<cluster_name>-ocous.mongodb.net/<database_name>?retryWrites=true&w=majority
+MONGO_URI: mongodb+srv://<username>:<password>@<cluster_name>-ocous.mongodb.net/<database_name>?retryWrites=true&w=majority
-IP 0.0.0.0
+IP: 0.0.0.0
-PORT 5000
+PORT: 5000
 ```
-(Note, for the MONGO_URI, I replaced the 'username','password', 'cluster_name' and 'database_name' with my specific database values)
+(Note: within the MONGO_URI value, I replaced the 'username','password', 'cluster_name' and 'database_name' with my specific database values.
+They are kept private for security reasons.)

-3. In Gitpod, I created a requirements.txt file with the following code:
+3. In Gitpod, I created a requirements.txt file with the following command:
 ```
 pip3 freeze --local > requirements.txt
 ```